fariborz0015/Web3modal-nextjs-template/README.md

 # Next.js DApp Template with Web3Modal and TailwindCSS

 Jumpstart DApp development with Next.js.
 Easily connect wallets via Web3Modal and Wagmi, with UI powered by tailwindcss and shadcn.
 Includes a donate-me website example, enabling digital currency coffee purchases via wallet.
+# Features :
+- Demo of chain native currency transform
+- Demo of contract connection
+- Demo of contract balance fetch
+- Demo of contract coin transfer
+- Demo of wallet connection and wallet status
+- Demo of wallet disconnectiong
+- Demo of transaction loading

 # Used stacks :